jhyetim/Maze-Input-and-Solver/README.md

 # Maze-Input-and-Solver
-The program will have three classes: the class LA2Main, MazeInput and MazeSolver.
+The program will have three classes: the class LA2Main, MazeInput, and MazeSolver.
 LA2Main to call methods in MazeInput and MazeSolver, MazeInput to initialize variables, and MazeSolver to draw and print the maze.

 Write a class LA2Main that can:\
 a) Instantiate classes MazeInput and MazeSolver.\